Representative 535% APR.

 Once you’ve gone through the process of applying for your loan, you’ll probably want to know when you’ll receive the funds.

-The good news is, your loan will be deposited into your bank account within an hour of it being approved, as long as your application is received between 6am and 11pm.
+If you're approved for a Satsuma loan, your loan will be deposited into your bank account within an hour, as long as your application is received between 6am and 11pm**.
 Otherwise, you’ll receive your money the next day.

 The cost of a loan from Satsuma